subquery/documentation/docs/subquery_network/architects/next-steps.md

 If you find that your project is not attracting sufficient interest from Node Operators or consumers, consider revisiting your approach.
 You may need to adjust your project’s boost or refine your pricing plans to make them more competitive.
 Review your project for inefficiencies or high resource costs that might deter Node Operators, and provide guidance or support to help them overcome technical challenges.

 Remember that success on the SubQuery Network depends on effective communication and collaboration.
 By engaging with the community, responding to feedback, and adapting to market dynamics, you can ensure your project is well-supported and widely used.
 If you encounter difficulties, don’t hesitate to reach out to the SubQuery team or the community for assistance.
-Together, we can help your project thrive in this decentralized ecosystem.
+Together, we can help your project thrive in this decentralised ecosystem.